-With large amounts of packaging and the significant amount of energy put into storing, refridgating, transporting and producing your favourite tipple, alcohol’s certainly not the most environmentally friendly thing in the world.
-Having a nightcap also means that you’ll sleep a lot less soundly as alcohol suppresses REM sleep, during which you do most of your dreaming.
+With large amounts of packaging and the significant amount of energy put into storing, refrigerating, transporting and producing your favourite tipple, alcohol’s certainly not the most environmentally friendly thing in the world.
+Having a nightcap also means that you’ll sleep a lot less soundly as alcohol suppresses REM sleep, which is when you do most of your dreaming.
 Less of this means you’re much likelier to have a restless, wakeful night - so put that glass down.

 Turn the heating down

 Yes, we know it’s cosy to have a warm, toasty room - and it means you don’t have to bother with a jumper.
 But having a cooler room is both better for your sleep pattern and the environment.
 Having a room that’s around 15-19 degrees will help to stimulate melatonin production, which helps you fall asleep, and also means you’ll get less hot during the night as your internal temperature rises as you slumber - and no-one wants to wake up drenched in sweat.
 Turning the thermostat down is a great way to help reduce your environmental footprint and your heating bill.

 Turning the main lights off won’t only help save the planet by reducing the amount of energy you’re using, it also lets your brain know it’s nighttime so makes it more likely you’ll drift off peacefully.
 Exposure to bright lights means your body think it’s daylight, so instead try burning candles or a turning on a soft lamp to light your way.